smartdevicelink/sdl_core_guides/docs/Developing the HMI UI/index.md

 ### Resumption

 If an app is disconnected from SDL Core and reconnects within a specified time limit, Core will try to resume the app into the same HMI state the app was in before resumption.
-The HMI should expect a `BasicCommunication.ActivateApp` request from SDL Core, and return the app into the requested state.
+The HMI should be prepared to handle a `BasicCommunication.ActivateApp` request from SDL Core, in which case the HMI should return the app into the requested state (or respond with an error if unable to).
 For example, if the requested HMI level is `FULL`, the HMI should activate the app and put that app's template into view.

 !!!
 NOTE
-`BasicCommunication.ActivateApp` and the previously described `SDL.ActivateApp` RPC are easy to get confused.
+`BasicCommunication.ActivateApp` is used differently than the previously described `SDL.ActivateApp`, but can be easily confused.

 `SDL.ActivateApp` is a request originating from the HMI and should be sent when the user selects an app to activate.

-`BasicCommunication.ActivateApp` is a request originating from SDL Core to put an app into a requested tate.
-It is usually received by the HMI during app resumption.
+`BasicCommunication.ActivateApp` is a request originating from SDL Core to move an app into a specific state.
+It is generally received by the HMI during app resumption.
 !!!

 ## Displaying Information